autokey/autokey/Installing.md

 ### Installing Dependencies from PyPI
 TODO.

-(Checkout the PyPI links from the tables above.)
+(Check out the PyPI links from the tables above.)

 ### Installing AutoKey
 Install AutoKey from the [AutoKey GitHub repository][autorepo] for your user only: